 #6 Upgrade Your Central Heating

-Central heating systems are constantly being modernised and improved for efficiency.
-If you don’t have central heating, this can be hugely damaging to the value of your home and not to mention your Energy Performance Certificate.
+If you don’t have central heating, this can severely damage your Energy Performance Certificate (EPC) rating.
 Likewise, an outdated boiler can devalue your property and turn off potential buyers.

 To add that extra finishing touch, consider boxing in your boiler and pipes to hide the unsightly mess.